 - Emergency access to obtain effective intervention services:

 - Sexual Assault Resource Center (SARC):

 135 Walnut Street, Corning, NY 14830

 755 E. Church Street, Elmira, NY 14901

 323 Owego Street, Unit #12, Montour Falls,

 NY 14865

 - Toll-Free Hotline: 888-810-0093

 - Sexual contact can transmit Sexually

-Transmitted Infections (STI) and may result
+Transmitted Infections (STI) and may result in pregnancy.

-in pregnancy.
 Information on testing for

-STIs, emergency contraception, and

-whether such testing is provided for free

-or at a cost is available from SARC.

-- A free, confidential counseling and resource referral service for students and their family members which is available 24/7:

-- WELLCONNECT 1-866-640-4777 (access code: CCC-STU)

-- Within 96 hours of an assault, you can get a Sexual Assault Forensic Examination (commonly referred to as a rape kit) at a hospital.
+- STIs, emergency contraception, and whether such testing is provided for free or at a cost is available from SARC. - SUNY CCC's on site counseling service, the Student Assistance Program, is staffed by Clinical Associates of the Southern Tier.
+They offer free, confidential support for students and their families.
+Staff can assist with relationship or family issues, burnout/stress, difficulty with peers, health/body-image, balancing responsibilities, depression/anxiety, anger management, substance use/abuse, and much more.
+For an appointment or for more information, visit us on-campus in GYM122, call 607-936-1771, or email us at sap@clinicalassoc.org.
+Both in person and virtual appointments can be set-up. - Within 96 hours of an assault, you can get a Sexual Assault Forensic Examination (commonly referred to as a rape kit) at a hospital.
 While there should be no charge for a rape kit, there may be a charge for medical or counseling services off campus and, in some cases; insurance may be billed for services.
 You are encouraged to let hospital personnel know if you do not want your insurance policyholder to be notified about your access to these services.
 The New York State Office of Victim Services may be able to assist in compensating victims/ survivors for health care and counseling services, including emergency funds.
-More information may be found here:, https://ovs.ny.gov/help-crime-victims, or by calling 1-800-247-8035.

-- To best preserve evidence, victims/survivors should avoid showering, washing, changing clothes, combing hair, drinking, eating, or doing anything to alter physical appearance until after a physical exam has been completed.
+More information may be found here:, https://ovs.ny.gov/help-crime-victims, or by calling 1-800-247-8035. - To best preserve evidence, victims/survivors should avoid showering, washing, changing clothes, combing hair, drinking, eating, or doing anything to alter physical appearance until after a physical exam has been completed.